InspiryThemes/realhomes-docs/docs/property-settings.md

 ## Schedule a Tour

-The settings for **Schedule A Tour** are located in **Dashboard → Real Homes → Property Detail Page → Schedule A Tour**.
+The settings for **Schedule A Tour** are located in **Dashboard → RealHomes → Property Detail Page → Schedule A Tour**.

 ![Property Schedule A Tour Settings](images/single-property-page/single-property-schedule-a-tour.png)

 ## Energy Performance
-**Energy Performance Settings** are located in **Dashboard → Real Homes → Property Detail Page → Energy Performance**.You can show/Hide Energy Performance section for the properties.
+**Energy Performance Settings** are located in **Dashboard → RealHomes → Property Detail Page → Energy Performance**.You can show/Hide Energy Performance section for the properties.

 ![Energy Performance on Property Detail Page](images/single-property-page/property-energy-performance.png)